-These four terms all refer to somewhat overlapping concepts.
+These five terms all refer to somewhat overlapping concepts.
 As a result, some confusion has surfaced about what each of these terms actually mean, and how they differ from each other.
 That is what this article is going to pick apart.

 - FLSM and VLSM — these have to do with how you allocate your IP space within your networks.

-Classful vs CIDR
+Classful vs Classless / CIDR

 IANA has delegated this responsibility to five Regional Internet Registries (RIRs): ARIN, RIPE, LACNIC, AFRINIC, APNIC, which in turn allocate address space to the various corporations in their regions.

 There are two strategies the RIRs use to allocate IP address space: the legacy strategy called Classful addressing, and the current strategy of Classless addressing (commonly referred to as Classless Inter-Domain Routing, or CIDR).

 Classful addressing is how the early Internet was formed.
 IP assignments were given on the Octet boundaries:

 The idea behind Classful address assignments was, if you were a company that …